Golden plates: Receiving the plates

 Once home in Manchester, he said he walked to Cumorah, removed the plates from their hiding place, and walked home through the woods and away from the road with the plates wrapped in a linen frock under his arm.
 On the way, he said a man had sprung up from behind a log and struck him a "heavy blow with a gun....
 Knocking the man down with a single punch, Joseph ran as fast as he could for about a half mile before he was attacked by a second man trying to get the plates.
 After similarly overpowering the man, Joseph continued to run, but before he reached the house, a third man hit him with a gun.
 In striking the last man, Joseph said, he injured his thumb."
 He returned home with a dislocated thumb and other minor injuries.
 Smith sent his father, Joseph Knight, and Josiah Stowell to search for the pursuers, but they found no one.

 Smith is said to have put the plates in a locked chest and hid them in his parents' home in Manchester.
 He refused to allow anyone, including his family, to view the plates or the other artifacts that he said he had in his possession, but some people were allowed to heft them or feel what were said to be the artifacts through a cloth.
 A few days after retrieving the plates, Smith brought home what he said was an ancient breastplate, which he said had been hidden in the box at Cumorah with the plates.
 After letting his mother feel through a thin cloth what she said was the breastplate, he placed it in the locked chest.

 The Smith home was approached "nearly every night" by villagers hoping to find the chest, where Smith said the plates were kept.
 After hearing that a group of them would attempt to enter the house by force, Smith buried the chest under the hearth, and the family was able to scare away the intended intruders.
 Fearing the chest might still be discovered, Smith hid it under the floor boards of his parents' old log home nearby that was then being used as a cooper shop.
-Later, Smith told his mother he had taken the plates out of the chest, left the empty chest under the floor boards of the cooper shop, and hid the plates in a barrel of flax.
-Shortly thereafter the empty box was discovered and the place ransacked by Smith's former treasure-seeking associates, who had enlisted one of the men's sisters to find the hiding place by looking in her seer stone.
+Later, Smith told his mother he had taken the plates out of the chest, left the empty chest under the floorboards of the cooper shop, and hid the plates in a barrel of flax.
+Shortly thereafter the empty box was discovered, and the place ransacked by Smith's former treasure-seeking associates, who had enlisted one of the men's sisters to find the hiding place by looking in her seer stone.